tikv/community/GOVERNANCE.md

 This document describes the governance rules of the TiKV project (organization).
 It is meant to be followed by all the repositories in the project and TiKV contributors.

-## Principles

-The TiKV community adheres to the following principles:

-**Open**: TiKV is open source, as advertised on our [website](https://tikv.org) or the [TiKV Organization](https://github.com/tikv) on github.

-**Welcoming and respectful**: See Code of Conduct below.

-**Transparent and accessible**: Work and collaboration are done in public.

-**Merit**: Ideas and contributions are accepted according to their technical merit and alignment with project objectives, scope, and design principles.

 ## Code of Conduct

-The TiKV community follows the [TiKV Code of Conduct](https://github.com/tikv/tikv/blob/master/CODE_OF_CONDUCT.md).
+The TiKV community follows the [CNCF Code of Conduct](https://github.com/tikv/tikv/blob/master/CODE_OF_CONDUCT.md).
 Here are some excerpts:

 > In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.